glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 == Quadrant I: Analytical Player, Analytical Adjudicator This quadrant covers rigid, rule‑based systems for both the players and the adjudicators (often predetermined scoring).
+Games in this quadrant include traditional strategy board games such as _Chess_, _Go_, and the original _Kriegspiel_, as well as more modern variants such as _Stratego_, the No Press variant of _Diplomacy_, _Warhammer 40k_, and _Starcraft_ @vinyals_grandmaster_2019 @schuurman_game_2021 @bakhtin_mastering_2022 @bakhtin_mastering_2022 @anthony_learning_2022.

+Of all the quadrants, this one is among the most extensively explored.
+//as it captures traditional “quantitative” wargames.
+Because the players' actions are from a prescribed (though possibly large) set of possibilities, and because ajudication can be implemeted as a scoring function, games in this quadrant are amenable to the creation of computational simulations.
-Of the quadrants, this quadrant is among the most extensively explored, as it captures traditional “quantitative” wargames.
-Rigid rules or computer simulations excel at repeatability but can offer poor novel insight generation due to the necessary constraints of the simulation rules or game engine.
+These simulations allow for repeatability but also offer poor novel insight generation due to the necessary constraints of the simulation rules or game engine.
-Notable examples include the No‑Press variant of Diplomacy, the original rigid Kriegsspiel, and nearly the entirety of strategy board games both traditional (e.g., _Chess_, _Checkers_, and _Go_) or modern (e.g., _Stratego_, _Warhammer 40K_, and _StarCraft_) @vinyals_grandmaster_2019 @schuurman_game_2021 @bakhtin_mastering_2022 @bakhtin_mastering_2022 @anthony_learning_2022.
+// Notable examples include the No‑Press variant of Diplomacy, the original rigid Kriegsspiel, and nearly the entirety
+// of strategy board games both traditional (e.g., _Chess_, _Checkers_, and _Go_) or modern (e.g., _Stratego_, _Warhammer 40K_, and _StarCraft_) @vinyals_grandmaster_2019 @schuurman_game_2021 @bakhtin_mastering_2022 @bakhtin_mastering_2022 @anthony_learning_2022.

+Because games in this quadrant are amenable to the creation of computational simulations, they can be played by AI systems that leverage repeated trial-and-error play at super-human simulator speeds.
+Reinforcement learning and Monte Carlo Tree Search, in particular, have been demonstrated to be highly effective at games in this quadrant, and sometimes more specialized search algorithms such as Minimax.
-These games often benefit less from recent developments in LMs because of its rigid nature, with RL approaches being more common. @anthony_learning_2022 @perolat_mastering_2022 @light_strategist_2024 @gao_land-based_2024
+However, games in this quadrant have benefited  less from recent developments in LMs because of their rigid nature, which does not map well to the capabilities of LMs @anthony_learning_2022 @perolat_mastering_2022 @light_strategist_2024 @gao_land-based_2024.

 == Quadrant II: Analytical Player, Creative Adjudicator This quadrant covers games in which players are often relatively limited in their action space, while a human SME adjudicator determines the outcomes based on their judgment.
 This configuration is not common for wargames, but it is possible.
-Games that would fall into this quadrant include variants of wargames such as Meckel's early version of Free Kriegsspiel and the class of procedural-based human-adjudicated war games @schuurman_game_2021.
-The latter type is typically a high-fidelity military simulation where established orders and procedures constrain player actions, while human experts decide action outcomes; this would encompass major real-world wargames such as early US Navy Fleet Problems and standard Tactical Exercise Without Troops (TEWT), where the focus is on decisions within procedural military actions as the field expert adjudicator determines the outcomes @nofi_hm_2010 @john_armatys_wargame_2022.
-Other types of games that fall under this category include semi-rigid adjudicated wargames, where the game is played rigidly and adjudicators have the possibility of overriding the outcomes -- such as tightly scripted training vignettes where SME adjudicators improvise consequences @uk_ministry_of_defense_wargaming_2017.
+Games that would fall into this quadrant include variants of wargames such as Meckel's early version of _Free Kriegsspiel_.
+It also includes a class of procedural-based human-adjudicated war games @schuurman_game_2021 involving high-fidelity military simulations where established orders and procedures constrain player actions while human experts decide action outcomes.
+Examples includemajor real-world wargames such as early US Navy Fleet Problems and standard Tactical Exercise Without Troops (TEWT), where the focus is on decisions within procedural military actions as the field expert adjudicator determines the outcomes @nofi_hm_2010 @john_armatys_wargame_2022.
+Other types of games that fall under this category include semi-rigid adjudicated wargames, where the game is played rigidly and adjudicators have the possibility of overriding the outcomes, such as tightly scripted training vignettes where SME adjudicators improvise consequences @uk_ministry_of_defense_wargaming_2017.
 Outside of military wargames, certain corporate wargames also fall into this quadrant; these games share similar emphasis on managerial or operational procedures over a creatively adjudicated and simulated scenario @cohen_role_1961 @hershkovitz_wargame_2019.
 Generally, wargames in this quadrant tend to lean more towards serious games with common shared emphasis on resolving realistic human-adjudicated scenarios with established procedures.

+((RIEDL: do we have anything to say about AI?))

 == Quadrant III: Creative Player, Analytical Adjudicator This quadrant covers games with highly creative agents and low‑creativity adjudicators.
 Common